Aanthord/pubsub-amqp/README.md

 18. **Flexible Configuration**:
     - Extensive use of environment variables for easy configuration in different environments.

-These features combine to create a robust, scalable, and highly traceable publish-subscribe system, capable of handling complex data flows while maintaining comprehensive logging, auditing, and analysis capabilities.

 ## Architecture

 The service is built using a modular architecture with the following key components: